Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 #### Why use this tool, in the context of better decision making

+* Impact of Conway's law.
+> "Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."
+Melvin E. Conway, How Do Committees Invent?
+Team topologies gives you a tool to leverage this.

 * Team Autonomy.
-It is non trivial to find design teams, this technique helps with creating autonomous teams that are aligned on value creation.
+It is non trivial to design teams, this technique helps with creating autonomous teams that are aligned on value creation.
-* Knowledge sharing in teams with high autonomy is high. specifically modelling knowledge flow
+* Knowledge sharing within teams with high autonomy is high.
+Specifically creating teams to increase knowledge flow is a huge value unlock.

 ### EventStorming

 #### Overview

-EventStorming is a collaborative domain modelling tool that helps groups of people to understand business flows.
+EventStorming is a collaborative domain modelling tool that helps understand and design complex systems by mapping out "events" on a timeline.
 It's perfect for kicking off strategic activities and getting a group of up to 30 people to get in-depth understanding of a domain.
 It has three well known forms: Big Picture, Process Modelling and Design for different kinds of settings.

 See below a timelapse of big picture EventStorming
 <video style="max-width: 100%; height: auto;" controls autoplay loop muted>